 - Potholes and chuckholes need the edges cut straight and squared up.

 - Cracks and holes need debris removed and to be topped up with gravel/sand.

 - Depressions and high spots need cutting out entirely to level and refill.

-Infrared asphalt repair eliminates all those steps.
+There's no need to do all of that when you conduct infrared asphalt repair.
 Not to mention you won't need to spend as much money on product since you're recycling what's already there (no crack filler needed, either!).
 The machine does all that work for you, making it a time-saver and making it cost-effective.
-An infrared asphalt machine is easy-to-use making this a best-of-all-worlds equipment.
+Plus, you can earn $300 in 7 Minutes with an infrared asphalt machine.

 Your Season for Blacktop Repair Is Extended